 Dedication, passion, and expertise

-Teachers provide guidance, feedback, training, and set clear expectations We help students change their lives through tech and that requires teachers who have a deep passion for this mission.
-Across our in-person and online campuses, our passionate, committed teachers bring this change to life, according to Sean Dagony-Clark, Director of Teacher Training at Flatiron School.
-Arriving at Flatiron School after 14 years in traditional education, Sean was impressed by the quality and commitment of Flatiron School’s instructors.
-“The teachers care so deeply about how they’re students do and they get emotionally affected when the student struggles,” Sean says.Our teachers represent the very best the tech industry has to offer.
+Teachers provide guidance, feedback, training, and set clear expectations.
+We help students change their lives through tech and that requires teachers who have a deep passion for this mission.
+Across our in-person and online campuses, our passionate, committed teachers bring this change to life, our teachers represent the very best the tech industry has to offer.
 Soundarya R., for example, was leading a team of developers at Microsoft before becoming the Lead Software Engineering Instructor at Flatiron School Seattle.
 Soundarya calls teaching her “main passion” and seeing students grow is the most rewarding part of being a teacher.
 “I chose Flatiron School specifically since we are geared towards helping everyone make a huge career change and shift in their lives,” she says.
-Our teachers are experts and good teachers who are always striving to improve.
-“There’s genuine interest in becoming better at teaching,” Sean says.
-Fangfang L., our Lead Data Science Instructor at our flagship NYC campus, says the feedback she received helped her become a better teacher.
+Our teachers are always striving to improve, Fangfang L., a Lead Data Science Instructor at our flagship NYC campus, says the feedback she received helped her become a better teacher.
 She received honest feedback that helped her see her strengths and areas for improvement.
 Great teachers combined with a great curriculum lead to great outcomes.
-That’s why our teachers succeed in the classroom and why our students go on to become successful software engineers, data scientists, and designers.
+That’s why our teachers succeed in the classroom and why our students go on to become successful software engineers, data scientists, and cyber professionals.

 In the classroom

-Scaffolded learning describes how a teacher helps students see connections from current to new knowledge
+Scaffolded learning describes how a teacher helps students see connections from current to new knowledge.

-A good video game teaches you as you play
+A good video game teaches you as you play.

-We apply this principle to make learning to code engaging and accessible Once students see the potential of code, Flatiron School has built-in support systems that help them maintain that excitement.
+We apply this principle to make learning to code engaging and accessible.
+Once students see the potential of code, Flatiron School has built-in support systems that help them maintain that excitement.
 One way to do that is by “gamifying” the learning experience.
 Gamification uses principles from video games and applies them to a difficult subject.
 A video game teaches you the rules and how to complete a level while you’re playing.
 This could be done in a tutorial or an easier level early in the game.
 Maybe you’ll learn how to jump or how a newly introduced tool can be used to solve a puzzle.
 Completing a level is a satisfying experience and you’ll want to keep playing.
 Those principles can be applied to learning how to code.
-Avi Flombaum, our co-founder, built Learn.co, our educational platform, with that idea in mind.
+Avi Flombaum, our co-founder, built our educational platform, with that idea in mind.
 In a game, for example, you might fail to complete a level.
 Instead of starting all the way at the very beginning, the game lets you continue from a location near where you failed.
 You know you have to do something differently and you can focus on that problem.We take that approach when debugging code.
-If something goes wrong in your code, Learn.co highlights the area where the error occurred.
+If something goes wrong in your code it highlights the area where the error occurred.
 Students know that there’s something wrong and it’s up to them to figure it out and debug their code.
 Students have the tools to succeed and, by internalizing those lessons, you’ll be able to fix the error and move on to the next lesson or section of code.
-When students complete a lesson, there’s a sense of accomplishment.
+When students complete a lesson, there’s a big sense of accomplishment.

-Education rooted in jobs outcomes
+Education rooted in student outcomes